ezesoft/xapi/readme.md

     md_stub = md_grpc.MarketDataServiceStub(channel)

 Next, request market data from the server.
-You can request data for one or more securites at a time:
+You can request data for one or more securities at a time:

     response = md_stub.SubscribeLevel1Ticks(md.Level1MarketDataRequest(Symbols=['TSLA'], Request=True, Advise=True, UserToken=connect_response.UserToken))

 > **Note:**
 >If you want a snapshot of the market data (i.e., the current values), set the *Request* parameter to *True*.
 >
->If you want to receieve all subsequent market ticks (i.e., get future market data updates), set the *Advise* parameter to *True*.
+>If you want to receive all subsequent market ticks (i.e., get future market data updates), set the *Advise* parameter to *True*.

 Next, create and start the data handler thread and pass the iterable response object to the thread function: